-Many times we heard these terms so here we will know full form of SC ST OBC UR and EWS.
+Many times we heard these terms so here we will know the full form of SC ST OBC UR and EWS.

-This post is only for information purpose
+This post is only for information purposes

-Also, through reservation, people who faced social discrimination based on caste were given the opportunity and encouraged to compete with the rest of the population.
+Also, through the reservation, people who faced social discrimination based on caste were given the opportunity and encouraged to compete with the rest of the population.

 What is the full form of SC ST OBC UR and EWS?